-UK Government backs our call to include ‘Culture’ in flagship Devolution Bill
+UK Government backs Culture Commons’ call to include ‘Culture’ in flagship Devolution Bill

-This major policy breakthrough follows a sustained, multi-year programme of research, policy development and advocacy led by Culture Commons, drawing on research developed with 30 core partners, over 250 consulted organisations and six universities.
+Major policy breakthrough follows a sustained, multi-year programme of research, policy development and advocacy, drawing on research developed with 30 core partners, over 250 consulted organisations and six universities.

-This week, the UK Government confirmed it will table an amendment to include “Culture” in the English Devolution and Community Empowerment Bill.
+The UK Government has confirmed that it will table an amendment to include “Culture” in the English Devolution and Community Empowerment Bill.

-As a result, the creative, cultural and heritage sectors will be recognised not as an afterthought, but as central to how devolution delivers economic growth, democratic engagement and public value.
+As a result, the creative, cultural and heritage sectors will now be recognised as more than an afterthought, but as a central driver of high quality devolution that delivers economic growth, democratic engagement and public value.

 This marks a significant shift in national cultural policy.